-Far beyond a simple communication tool, live chat has enabled a whole new method of customer support and data collection, as it easily integrates into existing web platforms.
-Live chat is often the easiest communication method for many customers, as it meets them where they are: browsing your website via desktop, mobile, etc.
+Live chat has evolved far beyond a simple communication tool.
+Its current form enables an entirely new method of customer support and data collection, as it easily integrates into existing web platforms.
+Live chat is often the easiest communication method for customers, as it allows them to browse your website wherever they are via desktop, mobile, or tablet devices.

 Live Chat vs. Phone Support

 We’re not prepared to make a case for one method or the other.
 Both live customer service chat and phone support play an equally important role in customer support.
-And a seamless break between either platform is ultimately the preferable solution: our research shows that 86% of consumers expect their conversations to move between channels, the top three including phone calls, emails, and live chat.
-Either method has its place in the canon of customer support technologies, and used in tandem will ultimate enhance the customer experience.
+And a seamless break between either platform is ultimately the preferable solution.
+Our research shows that 86% of consumers expect their conversations to move between channels (the top three including phone calls, emails, and live chat.)
+Either method has its place in the canon of customer support technologies, and used in tandem will ultimately enhance the customer experience.

-Pro: ability to offer proactive support.
-Implementation of chatbots and other automated chat systems allows you to reach out to customers browsing your website first.
-This helps to initiate a relationship between the customer and your company by encouraging interaction.
+Pro: Ability to offer proactive customer service.
+Implementation of automated chat systems allows you to instantly reach out to customers browsing your website.
+This helps to initiate a relationship between the customer and your brand by encouraging interaction.

-Pro: fast analysis.
+Pro: Fast analysis.
 Data is more easily gathered from written communications than vocal recordings.
-Chat transcripts are keyword-searchable, references to products are easily located, and the script itself takes up significantly less storage space than its recorded cousin.
+Chat transcripts are keyword-searchable, product references are easily located, and the script itself takes up significantly less storage space than its recorded alternative.

-Con: prank chats.
-Most phone-based solutions have built-in technologies which help to weed out prank callers and other malicious communications.
-And live chat has yet to catch up in this sense: live chat programs are much more susceptible to abuse and cyber-attack.
+Con: Prank chats.
+Most phone-based solutions have built-in technologies to weed out prank callers and other malicious communications.
+Unfortunately, live chat has yet to catch up in this sense, as live chat programs are much more susceptible to abuse and cyber-attack.

-Pro: speed.
-Once the customer finally gets past the auto attendant and the hold music, agents are able to respond and problem-solve at the pace of a normal conversation.
-The exchange rate of information is significantly increased without the need to type out every sentence, and customers can often get multiple questions answered in a single phone call, boosting the quality of their overall experience.
+Pro: Speed.
+Once the customer finally gets past the auto attendant and the hold music, agents can respond and problem-solve at the pace of a normal conversation.
+The exchange rate of information is significantly increased without the need to type out sentences, and customers can often get multiple questions answered in a single phone call.
+This boosts the quality of their overall experience.

-Con: one at a time.
-Live chats allow agents to address more than one customer inquiry at a time, which has its own benefits and drawbacks, but this is not allowed by a phone call.
+Con: One at a time.
+Live chats allow agents to address more than one customer inquiry at a time (which has its own benefits and drawbacks).
+However, this multitasking approach is not allowed by a phone call.
 So while the interactions themselves may be faster paced and ultimately more productive, they must be tackled one at a time, slowing efficiency.

-Pro: the human factor.
+Pro: The human factor.
 82% of consumers say they love receiving a personalized experience, and are encouraged by these interactions to do repeat business with a company.
 In the realm of customer support, this begins with a humane one-on-one conversation which is not afforded by a generic chat box.
-Having a real conversation with a customer allows the agent to read the customer’s tone, and truly attend to them as a person and not just a ticket.
+Having a real conversation with a customer allows the agent to read the customer’s tone, and truly attend to them as a person, not as a ticket.

 Final Thoughts: Live Chat vs. Phone Support